bennettparsons/jazz-bot/implementation.md

 * Still need to link measures together by finishing to implement fixed notes
 * Still need to introduce more variation through different evaluation functions (maybe multiple weights of tonality)
 * Rhythm!!!

+## knobs

+* I think, 200 iterations seems to be pretty good for the basic hill climbing
+* initializing next solution with previous is a pretty good idea!